-The Associate Vice President for Affirmative Action (AVPAA) or designee shall make an initial assessment as to whether the allegation on its face involves an act of Prohibited Conduct that is covered by University Policy.
+The Associate Vice President for Affirmative Action (AVPAA) or designee will assign an Investigator, who will make an initial assessment as to whether the allegation on its face involves an act of Prohibited Conduct that is covered by University Policy.
 This assessment may include consultation with other University administrators and officials as required by University Policy, or as deemed necessary by the AVPAA or designee.
-At the conclusion of the initial assessment, the AVPAA or designee will meet with the Complainant to discuss the options available:
+At the conclusion of the initial assessment, the Investigator will meet with the Complainant to discuss the following resolution mechanisms and next steps:

-- Proceed with informal resolution of the allegation - Proceed with a formal investigation into the allegation - Referral to an appropriate administrative office/unit - No further action to be taken
+- 1. Informal resolution of the allegation

+- 2. Formal investigation of the allegation

+- Referral to an appropriate administrative office/unit

+- 4. No further action